eshwen/phd-thesis/README.md

 updmap-user
 ```

-Note that New TX Math is not used to render mathematical symbols, The conventional AMS Math with its associated packages are instead used.
+Note that New TX Math is _not_ used to render mathematical symbols in the thesis; the conventional AMS Math with its associated packages are instead used.
+While New TX Math may look a bit more natural inline to accompany Garamond text, I prefer the styling of AMS Math.
+Of course, if the font(s) are not to your taste, you can skip this step and replace the relevant preamble lines with whatever you desire.

 ### Bibliography

-The BibTeX backend of my choice is `biber` with the `biblatex` package since it's much more modern that the `bibtex`/`natbib` combination.
+To process the bibliography, the backend of my choice is `biber` in conjunction with the `biblatex` package, since it's much more modern that the `bibtex`-`natbib` combination.
 Therefore, it should be relatively future-proof.
-As of the bibliography style, I am kind of attached to SIAM, but that is only natively part of `natbib`.
-So I've added a minimal reimplementation of it.
-A custom command to replicate `natbib`'s `\citenum` command has also been added.
-To remove them and use a conventional style, one only needs to remove the custom commands below the `\usepackage[...]{biblatex}`, and add the desired style in the `biblatex` package options.
+As of the bibliography style, I am kind of attached to [SIAM](https://www.bibtex.com/s/bibliography-style-base-siam/), but that is only natively part of `bibtex`-`natbib`.
+So I've added a minimal, slightly-tweaked reimplementation of it.
+A macro to replicate `natbib`'s `\citenum` command has also been added.
+To remove them and use a conventional style, one only needs to remove the macros below the `\usepackage[...]{biblatex}`, and add the desired style in the `biblatex` package options.

 ### Glossary

-A glossary and list of acronyms has been added, since HEP is full of acronyms, initialisms and nomenclature.
+A glossary and list of acronyms have been added, since HEP is full of acronyms, initialisms and nomenclature.
 As such, the compilation requires an additional `makeglossaries` step after the bibtex/biber stage.

 If the glossary fails to render properly between compilations, delete files with extensions `.acn`, `.acr`, `.glo`, and `.gls`, then recompile.

 ### HEP particles

-HEP particles are typeset using the `hepnames` package.
+HEP particles and processes are typeset by importing the `hepnames` package (which also imports various other supporting ones).
 With the `italic` option, they are rendered in italics.
 The default is upright.
 To change the style, just edit the line that imports the package in [thesismain.tex](./thesismain.tex).
+More info. can be found in [Useful links](#useful-links).
+For additional symbols, quantities, units, programs, and operators commonly used in particle physics, the [`physics`](https://ctan.org/pkg/physics) package, and a copy of CMS'[`ptdr-definitions`](ptdr-definitions.sty), have also been imported.

 ### Word count

 A word count for the thesis can be estimated by using the `TeXcount` package.
-It should be installable like any other TeX/LaTeX package, but also has a website where you can manually download it: <https://app.uio.no/ifi/texcount/>.
+It should be installable like any other (La)TeX package, but also has a website where you can manually download it: <https://app.uio.no/ifi/texcount/>.
 The following command can be run from the terminal (and is also run whenever my [continuous integration pipeline](#continuous-integration) is executed):

 ```sh
 texcount -html -inc ./thesismain.tex > word_count.html
 ```

-Spitting out a `word_count.html` file that can be viewed to get a rough idea of the thesis' footprint.
+This spits out a `word_count.html` file that can be viewed to get a rough idea of the thesis' footprint.
 The website above has more options for different metrics, and how to handle certain cases.

 ### Continuous integration

 I've written a CI pipeline utilising Travis to compile the document.
 This includes a normal pdf, draft-mode pdf, and a rough word count.
 The configuration file [.travis.yml](./.travis.yml) and Tex Live install files from [texlive/](./texlive/) are based on <https://github.com/PHPirates/travis-ci-latex-pdf>, with some modifications by myself.

 If one wishes to implement a similar pipeline, those instructions should be checked first.
-On every push, the pipeline is run: a basic TeX Live distro is installed along with all the required packages, the commands from [Normal compilation - CLI](#normal-compilation---cli) and [Draft compilation - CLI](#draft-compilation---cli) are run to create the pdfs, and finally the word count is estimated by the `texcount` package (where I just pass the chapter tex files).
+On every push, the pipeline is run: a basic TeX Live distro is installed along with all the required packages, the commands from [Normal compilation - CLI](#normal-compilation---cli) and [Draft compilation - CLI](#draft-compilation---cli) are run to create the pdfs, and finally the word count is estimated as in [Word count](#word-count).

 I can see whether the documents compile successfully or not by the pipeline passing or failing.
 When a new tag is created, the output files mentioned above are uploaded to the **Assets** drop down menu for the release/tag to accompany the default source code archives.
 The badges on the homepage of the repo also contain download links to the latest versions of each file.